Increasing engagement with BitTorrent Tokens (BTT)

 1M wallets created

-BitTorrent Web is a web-based torrenting application used to share various types of media through peer-to-peer connections, and is packaged with BitTorrent Speed, a web-based cryptocurrency application and digital wallet used to access and transact with BTT (BitTorrent Token) in exchange for faster torrent download speeds.
+BitTorrent Web is a native browser-based torrenting application designed for sharing media through peer-to-peer connections.
+It includes BitTorrent Speed, a cryptocurrency-powered digital wallet that allows users to transact with BitTorrent Token (BTT) in exchange for faster download speeds.

 Research